How to Obfuscate Debug Information & Prevent Reverse Engineering in Android Apps

 -

-Strip Debug Information Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Strip Debug Information is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -